Best NBA Betting Promos & Sites: Claim $6000 in Bonus Bets for NBA Odds Tonight

 It's time to hit the hardwood and wager on the best NBA odds for Opening Week with these exclusive NBA betting apps.

-It all gets tipped off on Tuesday night with a TNT primetime doubleheader featuring Knicks-Celtics and Timberwolves-Lakers.
-On Wednesday, the massive 10-game slate is headlined by the Bucks-76ers and Suns-Clippers ESPN doubleheader.
+On Wednesday, tonight's massive 10-game slate is headlined by the Bucks-76ers and Suns-Clippers ESPN doubleheader.
 Meanwhile, TNT is back in action with another doubleheader on Thursday night featuring the Spurs-Mavericks and Thunder-Nuggets.

 How to Sign Up for NBA Betting Sites & Apps